 He took the time to explain that Jesus had asked him to deposit God's seed of love into me so that I could know the fullness of life in God.
-None of that made any sense to me at all.
-Finally, after promising that I would tell no one, he allowed my departure.
+None of what he said made any sense to me at all.
+Finally, after promising I would not tell anyone, he allowed my departure.
 So, very traumatized, frightened, disoriented and confused, I left as soon as possible with my emotions, innocence, thoughts and beliefs shredded into tiny, little pieces like confetti, blowing in the wind.

 I struggled through the first year of college unable to concentrate on my studies, unable to focus on my future, unable to make any long term plans.
-In January 1970, Jim, my ever so handsome fiancé brought a dozen long-stemmed red roses to celebrate my 19th birthday.
+In January 1970, Jim, my ever so handsome fiance' brought a dozen long-stemmed red roses to celebrate my 19th birthday.
 I knew I would never be able to marry him, as he was a student at Puget Sound College of the Bible studying to be a pastor.
-Although I knew that he would understand…I just couldn’t get the word rape across my lips to tell him what happened.
-After he went back to school, I wrote him a letter fabricating a story that I had met someone else on a camping trip and was breaking our engagement…I was so terribly sorry.
+Although I knew he would understand…I just couldn’t get the word rape across my lips to tell him what happened.
+It was as though the scars of the trauma and violence strangled the words, wrapped around my vocal cords.
+After Jim went back to school, I wrote him a letter fabricating a story that I had met someone else on a camping trip and was breaking our engagement…I was so terribly sorry.

 Almost thirty years later, in the summer of 1999, I met an evangelist at a tent revival meeting in Sherwood, Oregon as only the LORD could order the timing.
-Apparently Robin Hood is still in Sherwood reclaiming the King's wealth for the spiritually poor.
-The Holy Spirit gave me a vision of a Lion of Judah Glory Ring for this Messianic Jew Evangelist, which I began at that time.
+Apparently, Robin Hood is still in Sherwood reclaiming the King's wealth for the spiritually poor.
+The Holy Spirit gave me a vision of a Lion of Judah Prophetic Worship Glory Ring for this Messianic Jew Evangelist, which I began at that time.
 It was a new pattern from the LORD, which meant bringing what I saw in the Spirit to the earth's realm with only the Holy Spirit’s instructions.
-After I began working on the Glory Ring, I learned that the evangelist and his wife lived in Centralia, Washington.
-It was more than evident that GOD had a very specific purpose.
-I believe that the LORD wanted me to give an expression of HIS Glory into the city (the territory) where I was violated, to learn to fully possess that JESUS habit of blessing those that persecute me.
+After I began working on the Prophetic Worship Glory Ring, I learned that the evangelist and his wife lived in Centralia, Washington.
+It was more than evident GOD had a very, specific purpose.
+I believe the LORD wanted me to give an expression of HIS Glory into the city and State where I was violated, to learn to fully possess the habit of blessing those that persecute me.

-Over a five-year period, I worked on the Glory Ring sporadically which was a continuous struggle with design, ribbons and tinsel.
-In 2003, I enthusiastically e-mailed the evangelist letting him know that as soon as I finish the face, the Glory Ring would be mailed.
+Over a five-year period, I worked on the Lion of Judah Prophetic Worship Glory Ring sporadically which was a continuous struggle with design, ribbons and tinsel.
+In 2003, I enthusiastically emailed the evangelist letting him know that as soon as I finish the face, the Prophetic Worship Glory Ring would be mailed.
 For everything I tried, I could not finish the face.
 Nothing worked - not tinsel, not sequins, not fabric paint, not embroidery...absolutely nothing.
 In 2004, during prayer, I mentioned the LION of JUDAH Glory Ring, asking the Holy Spirit to please help me finish it.
 HIS profound answer was simply, “Ask for help.”

-The pivotal turn for me in healing was in July 1995 when Carl, a true Christian brother and friend, one the LORD GOD had sent to mentor me, quoted Romans 11:29, “for the gifts and calling of GOD are irrevocable.”
+The pivotal turn for me in healing was in July 1995 when Carl, a true Christian brother and friend, one the LORD GOD sent to mentor me, quoted Romans 11:29, “for the gifts and calling of GOD are irrevocable.”
 Then he took the time to pray with me for the restoration and freedom that I so desperately needed.
-The Holy Spirit revealed to me that for twenty-five years I had believed a very effective lie of satan ... that because I had been raped I couldn't be married to anyone in ministry, let alone be in ministry.
+The Holy Spirit revealed to me that for twenty-five years I had believed a very effective lie of satan ... that because I had been raped, I could not be married to anyone in ministry, let alone be in ministry.
 It is amazing and tragic that one believed lie, a simple collection of a handful of words, a few letters arranged in a specific order, had the power to devastate a life.
 God never changed HIS mind about who HE created me to be...not for a moment.
-When I graduated from Northwest Christian College in Eugene, Oregon in 1994 (without the full four-year scholarships and grants), our Class Scripture was: "For I know the plans that I have for you, declares the LORD, plans for welfare and not for calamity to give you a future and a hope" (Jeremiah 29:11).
+When I graduated from Northwest Christian College in Eugene, Oregon in 1994, without the full four-year scholarships and grants, our Class Scripture was: "For I know the plans that I have for you, declares the LORD, plans for welfare and not for calamity to give you a future and a hope" (Jeremiah 29:11).

-The LORD's timing was the key that released me into this ministry.
-Each time I have made a Prophetic Glory Ring, HIS hands come over mine and HIS vision, design, purpose and message are imprinted into my spirit.
+The LORD's timing was the key releasing me into this ministry.
+Each time I have made a Prophetic Worship Glory Ring, HIS hands come over mine and HIS vision, design, purpose and message are imprinted into my spirit.
 HIS radiant, glorious presence continues to transform my life.
-Learning through the process of ministry over the last ten years, HE has taught me that our identity is not in what we do: career, hobbies, sports, exercise, community activities or what we wear: clothing, shoes, labels, jewelry, make-up, hair color or in our relationships: mom, sister, aunt, pastor, friend, grandma, teacher, mentor, mother-in-law, great-aunt or in modes of transportation: plane, leer jet, car, SUV, Hummer, Corvette, truck, bus, train, tricycle, bicycle or in the places we go: restaurants, church, retail stores, coffee shops, hotels or where we live: homeless shelter, garage, apartment, duplex, house, camp trailer, mansion or our education: high school, college, graduate work or our history: abuse, divorce, drugs, alcohol, imprisonment, unemployment, abandonment, failure, injuries.
-Our identity is in Jesus Christ, also known as Yeshua, Our Messiah.
+Learning through the process of ministry during the ever changing seasons of life.
+HE has taught me that our true identity is not in what we do: career, hobbies, sports, exercise, community activities or what we wear: clothing, shoes, labels, jewelry, make-up, hair color or in our relationships: mom, sister, aunt, pastor, friend, grandma, teacher, mentor, mother-in-law, great-aunt or in modes of transportation: plane, leer jet, car, Sports Utility Vehicle, Hummer, Corvette, truck, bus, train, tricycle, bicycle or in the places we go: restaurants, church, retail stores, coffee shops, hotels or where we live: homeless shelter, garage, apartment, duplex, house, camp trailer, mansion or our education: high school, college, graduate work or our history: abuse, divorce, drugs, alcohol, imprisonment, unemployment, abandonment, failure, injuries.
+Our true, eternal identity is in only in YESHUA, Our Messiah.
 It is about HIM, not us.
-Our face reflects HIS face!
+As our face reflects HIS face!

 Perception is one essential key.
-Recently while my grandchildren were visiting, Sarah Joy (age 2) noticed something on the carpet.
+Recently while my grandchildren were visiting, beautiful Sarah Joy, age 2, noticed something on the carpet.
 She pointed and proclaimed loudly, "Poop!
 Look Grandma!
 Poop!"
-Realizing that it is not what she is proclaiming, I scooped up the little brown piece of wood carving from a Mexican village and hold it in my hands for Sarah to look at.
-"No, honey, it isn't poop, it is a little wood carving.
+Realizing that it is not what she is proclaiming, I scooped up the little brown piece of wood carving from a Mexican village and held it in my hands for Sarah to look at.
+"No, honey, it is not poop, it is a little wood carving.
 Come Look!"
 She looks at me in complete disbelief, with hands on her hips and proclaims, "No!
 Grandma it is poop!"
 Finally, I convinced her to hold it and look at the tiny village hand carved on the piece of wood, less than one inch in diameter.